 Place the bag in the bag holder.

 Clean the urine bag end of the catheter and your catheter port with an alcohol wipe.

 Place a towel under the bag and port to keep urine from dripping onto your leg.

-Drain the bag when it is full.
+Drain the bag when it's full.
 To drain the bag, flip the clamp downward.
 Direct the flexible outlet tube to control the flow of urine.
 You don’t have to disconnect the leg bag from the catheter to empty it.
 Raise your leg up to the edge of the toilet to reach the leg bag.
 Then you can empty the bag directly into the toilet.
 This way, you won’t need to bend over, which may be uncomfortable.

 Make a follow-up appointment as directed by your healthcare provider.